DattCMohan/iste264group7_2/hifi_evaluation.md

 3. You no longer need housing for the 21-22 school year, find where you cancel the housing application, but keep the meal plan.
 4. Go to complete the pending form.

+### Evaluation Form
+The evaluation form that the participants are completing after going through the tasks can be found *[here](https://forms.gle/RcCZQAJNt1nHjJfH8)*